SidrahAnjum/MS-Fabric-Projects/README.md

 ---

-## Error handling, logging, and notification: a reference pattern, not full coverage
+## Error handling, logging, and notification

 This was built once, on `pl_fills_incremental`, and deliberately not replicated across the other five entities in `pl_master_orchestrator`.